-- Promote the improvement, rehabilitation, or replacement of deteriorating or obsolete residential properties. - Encourage new residential development that provides for the needs of the Village's population. - Undertake public infrastructure improvements within residential areas as required.
+- 4. Support historic preservation efforts to protect and enhance architecturally and historically valued structures. - Promote the improvement, rehabilitation, or replacement of deteriorating or obsolete residential properties. - Encourage new residential development that provides for the needs of the Village's population. - Undertake public infrastructure improvements within residential areas as required.